dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T883: Social security programs may be ineffective and slow.
+### T883: Social security may be slow and inflexible in response.

 |Support|
 |---|